Health & Wellness

 What are the signs of dehydration in a dog?

 Among the warning signs that your dog is dehydrated are a dry nose, panting, fatigue, dry gums, and thick saliva.
-One simple way you can test for dehydration is to gently grab some skin on your dog’s back using your thumb and forefinger, then release it.
+One simple way to test for dehydration is to gently grab some skin on your dog’s back using your thumb and forefinger, then release it.
 The skin should return to its original position quickly.
 If it moves back slowly or doesn’t move at all, that’s a sign of dehydration.
-Another vet-approved test: place your finger in your dog’s mouth against the gum surface; it should feel wet.
+Another vet-approved test: Place your finger in your dog’s mouth against the gum surface; it should feel wet.
 If it feels dry or sticky, this can be another indicator of dehydration.

 What should I do if my dog is dehydrated?